 The Village's budgets are adopted as required by North Carolina General Statutes.
 An annual budget ordinance is adopted for the General Fund.
 All annual appropriations lapse at fiscal year-end.
 An annual budget is not legally required to be prepared for the Park Foundation Special Revenue Fund.
-A project ordinance was adopted for the Park Capital Project Fund.
 All budgets are prepared using the modified accrual basis of accounting.

-Expenditures may not legally exceed appropriations at the functional level for all annually budgeted funds and at the project level for the multi-year fund.
+Expenditures may not legally exceed appropriations at the functional level for all annually budgeted funds.
 The budget officer may transfer amounts up to \$10,000 between departments, including contingency appropriations, providing that an official report of such transfers be made at the next regular meeting of the Council.
 The governing board must approve any revisions that alter total expenditures of any fund.
 During the year, several amendments to the original budget were necessary.
 The budget ordinance must be adopted by July 1 of the fiscal year or the governing board must adopt an interim budget that covers that time until the annual ordinance can be adopted.